 After Fantasmic, I went back to the room with my daughter to do some laundry while the boys went back to Galaxy’s Edge just before close.
 I took off my sneakers and replaced them with flip flops, and went about my business.
-Not 30 minutes later, both ankles were more swollen, red and tender than they had been during both my pregnancies.
-I couldn’t manipulate by ankles too much without intense pain.
+Not 30 minutes later, both ankles were more swollen, red, and tender than they had been during both my pregnancies.
+I couldn’t manipulate my ankles too much without intense pain.
 Again, within 30 minutes.

 No, I didn’t spend the day in the hotel room.
 That would be torture for both myself and my husband who would have been forced to take the kids to the Animal Kingdom on his own.
 I went with them, but walked very slowly, leaning on the stroller, and resting as often as I could.
 This included missing out on both Jungle Treks and a tour of Rafiki’s Planet Watch.

-We considered visiting the First Aid Station if my legs didn’t feel better by the next day but with rest, ice and low salt diet, the swelling started to go down.
+We considered visiting the First Aid Station if my legs didn’t feel better by the next day but with rest, ice, and a low salt diet, the swelling started to go down.
 We have International Health Insurance through work so visiting a Doctor at Disney wasn’t a problem, I just didn’t want to.